awslabs/project-lakechain/docs/src/content/docs/flow-control/condition.md

 ### 🏗️ Architecture

 The `Condition` middleware is built on top of AWS Lambda.
-It uses an internal V8 virtual machien within the Lambda environment to evaluate conditions.
+It uses an internal V8 virtual machine within the Lambda environment to evaluate conditions.

 ![Condition Architecture](../../../assets/condition-architecture.png)